-Christ Academy Institute of Law is run by ‘Devamatha Educational Foundation’, formed by the members of Devamatha Province of the Carmelites of Mary Immaculate (CMI), the first indigenous religious congregation in India.
-This congregation is the embodiment of the dream and vision of St. Kuriakose Elias Chavara who was a nineteenth century educationist and social reformer in India.
-Kuriakose Chavara was born in 1805, in Kainakary, Kerala.
-In 1829 he was ordained as priest after his early schooling in the native village and priestly studies at Pallipuram seminary in Alapuzha.
+Christ Academy Institute of Law is run by the “Devamatha Educational Foundation’, formed by the members of the Devamatha Province of the Carmelites of Mary Immaculate (CMI), the first indigenous religious congregation in India.
+This congregation is the embodiment of the dream and vision of St. Kuriakose Elias Chavara, who was a nineteenth-century educationist and social reformer in India.
+Kuriakose Chavara was born in 1805 in Kainakary, Kerala.
+In 1829, he was ordained a priest after his early schooling in the native village and priestly studies at Pallipuram Seminary in Alapuzha.

-In co-operation with Palackal Thoma Malpan and Thoma Porukara, Kuriakose Elias founded an Indian religious congregation for men, now known as the ‘Carmelites of Mary Immaculate’ (CMI).
-He believed that intellectual development and the education of women was the first step towards overall social welfare.
-Towards this end he founded, the ‘Congregation of the Mother of Carmel’ (CMC), the first religious congregation for women Kuriakose Elias attained eternal peace on January 3, 1871, aged 66, at Koonammavu, a 1986, and later, on November 23, 2014, he was canonised at St. Peter’s Square by Pope Francis.
+In cooperation with Palackal Thoma Malpan and Thoma Porukara, Kuriakose Elias founded an Indian religious congregation for men, now known as the ‘Carmelites of Mary Immaculate’ (CMI).
+He believed that intellectual development and the education of women were the first steps towards overall social welfare.
+Towards this end, he founded the ‘Congregation of the Mother of Carmel’ (CMC), the first religious congregation for women Kuriakose Elias attained eternal peace on January 3, 1871, aged 66, at Koonammavu, a 1986, and later, on November 23, 2014, he was canonised at St. Peter’s Square by Pope Francis.